fatimah48/EMRA_Educational-Robot-/README.md

 ## Writing

 Handwriting and spelling.
-Word tracing shows a faded guide word inside the writing area and fills each letter in colour as it is traced, in English and in Arabic.
+Word tracing shows a faded guide word inside the writing area and fills each letter in color as it is traced, in English and in Arabic.
 The Arabic levels use connected letter forms with diacritics, so the task is not a mirror of the English one.
 The spelling activity shows a picture and asks the child to place letter tiles in order to build the word.